 The likelihood of sourcing non-standard materials in construction is high.
-The use of alternative, cheaper and non-standard products in New Zealand can lead to significant loss further down the projects life-cycle line.
+The use of alternative, cheaper and non-standard products in New Zealand can lead to significant decreases to the assets life.

 How do we test materials?

-Our research offices and laboratories across the country provides the specialist equipment and know-how to carry out specalist advisory and consultancy services for the following materials:
+Our research offices and laboratories across the country provides the specialist equipment and know-how to carry out specialist consultancy and testing services for the following materials: